 Kristin Bissinger loves to travel, enjoys sporting events and new experiences!
 She considers The Chandler School an adventure in learning and looks forward to watching her students progress and grow confident in their abilities as young readers and writers.
 Surrounded by the best in O-G tutoring here at Chandler, Kristin is looking forward to a great year.

 Sarah Cox is our resident force of nature.
 Her free spirited creativity inspires students to proudly express themselves.
 Using watercolors, crayons, and any material that presents itself, students learn to trust their creativity.
 Sarah's world is a safe place in which to explore ideas, images, and a variety of artistic techniques.

 Ashley Belcher started at The Chandler School as a parent.
 Then she made herself indispensable in the office.
 These days, Ashley can be found anywhere and everywhere, doing whatever needs to be done.
 She is an OG tutor, literary scholar, and jack-of-all-trades.

 When not logging miles on the Swamp Rabbit Trail or re-watching Star Wars movies, Hagood Grantham spends his time reading books about running and keeping abreast of media trends.
 At Chandler you can find Hagood in the classroom or on the Four Square court.

-Previously a school counselor at Spartanburg Day School, Sissy Kimbrall brings a wealth of knowledge to The Chandler School.
+Previously a school counselor at Spartanburg Day School, Sissy Kimbrell brings a wealth of knowledge to The Chandler School.
 When she is not soaking up the wonders of nature, Sissy is a triathlete, homeroom teacher, and the mom of two pirate kids.
 She also runs direct assistance in the after-school program.